+Consult Appendix F for further clarification on 64B/66B encoding.

 Transmitter Operation

 The transmitter state diagram of Section 6 of the FC-FS specification is not required.
-The transmitter shall transmit Idle Ordered Sets at power-up and whenever it has no other information to transmit.
+The transmitter shall transmit Idle Ordered Sets (for 8B/10B encoded links) or Idle Special Functions within Transmission Words (for 64B/66B encoded links) at power-up and whenever it has no other information to transmit.

-The transmitter will transmit in complete transmission words at all times, so that the receiver will not have to re-establish synchronization periodically once synchronization has been achieved.
+The transmitter will transmit in complete Transmission Words at all times, so that the receiver will not have to re-establish synchronization periodically once synchronization has been achieved.

 For a safety shutdown or the failure situation, the transmitter may disable the optical transmitter, such that no optical power is transmitted.